jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The fate of civilization is fully on your shoulders.
 Your job is to do what's best for yourself, and help society prosper.
 Looking up for guidance you see two options.
 Open-source Jedi who've never stopped struggling, innovating, and filling the world we majic.
 And the self-importance, short-sightedness of Darth Blockbuster—the fallen hero of the Industrial Age who uses the trickery of dark majic and a corrupted rulebook to keep himself in power.

 Our game's fate then is rather simple.
 Who is your hero Stargazer?
-Will you be an extra of the Industrial Age, or a player god of the Internet Age?
-We all await your choice.
-The conclusion of Techvolution A New Philosophy is thus a simple discussion inside your head.
-Which might look something like this...

 ## The End